YOUR CHILD'S STAY AT YMCA CAMP CAMPBELL

 Weekly Activities

 One of the staples of our summer camp is our progressive program.
-Campers choose their activities on their first day from a list of 40+ progressive programs we offer including archery, pool activities, hiking and nature, arts and crafts, and a variety of sports.
-These options aim to teach skills that will allow for campers to pursue continued growth in an activity outside of camp.
+We offer 35+ progressive programs, including archery, pool activities, hiking in nature, arts and crafts, and various sports.
+These options aim to teach skills that will allow campers to pursue continued growth in an activity outside of camp.

 Outdoor Science School vs. Summer Camp

-We have found that many of the campers we have in the summer have also had a great experience at an outdoor science school (aka science camp), and would like to build on those great memories.
-There is no debate that science camp provides a wonderful opportunity for campers, but it is important to prepare them for the different experience summer camp will offer.
-While summer camp does provide the opportunity to meet and make new friends, it does not come with the potential comfort of having familiar classmates and teachers around.
-This may be uncomfortable at first, but it provides an amazing opportunity to make new connections and relationships.
-Additionally, most science camps last for three to four nights, where our summer camp programs can last for up to 11 nights.
-Lastly, the content of our summer program will be vastly different from science camp.
-Our program focuses on progression in recreational activities as opposed to science curriculum.
+However, it is important to point out some differences between the two.
+While Summer Camp allows meeting and making new friends, it can come with a different comfort than having familiar classmates and teachers around.
+It may be uncomfortable initially, but it provides a fantastic opportunity to make new connections and relationships.
+Additionally, most science camps last three to four nights, whereas our summer camp programs can last up to 11 nights.
+Lastly, our summer program's content will vastly differ from science camp.
+Our program focuses on recreational activities and social-emotional development instead of a science curriculum.

 Homesickness